million12/docker-gitbucket/README.md

 Felling like supporting me in my projects use donate button.
 Thank You!
 [![](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://www.paypal.me/POzgo)

-**NOTE: This image was refactored and stripped down to alpine version with Java 8 and Gitbucket** If users need `ssl` support please put it behind HAProxy or Nginex server.
+**NOTE: This image was refactored and stripped down to alpine version with Java 8 and Gitbucket**
+If users need `ssl` support please put it behind HAProxy or Nginx server.

 [Docker Image](https://registry.hub.docker.com/u/million12/gitbucket/) with GitBucket server based on Alpine Linux for lightweight